freeCodeCamp/devdocs/docs/scraper-reference.md

   Example: [lib/docs/scrapers/bower.rb](../lib/docs/scrapers/bower.rb)
 * `get_latest_github_release(owner, repo, opts)`

-  Returns the latest GitHub release of the given repository ([format](https://developer.github.com/v3/repos/releases/#get-the-latest-release)).
+  Returns the tag name of the latest GitHub release of the given repository.
+If the tag name is preceeded by a "v", the "v" will be removed.

   Example: [lib/docs/scrapers/jsdoc.rb](../lib/docs/scrapers/jsdoc.rb)
 * `get_github_tags(owner, repo, opts)`